essentuki/algos/README.md

 It is called twice - first to identify the position of the last two numbers, and then to remove them and append their difference.

-LeetCode offers the following explanation for their example:
+LeetCode offers the following explanation for its example:

  Input: stones = [2,7,4,1,8,1]